The Modern AI Playbook

 AlphaGo won 4-1 vs. Lee Sedol, but the loss was informative.

-AlphaGo Zero is the next iteration of the algorithm that remove all human knowledge from training process no human data - only uses self play no human features - only takes raw board as input single neural network - combine policy and value networks into a single network simpler search - no randomized monte-carlo rollout - only use NN evaluation
+AlphaGo Zero is the next iteration of the algorithm that removes all human knowledge from the training process.
+It uses no human data - only self play, no human features - only takes raw board as input, a single neural network - combining policy and value networks into a single network, and simpler search - no randomized monte-carlo rollout - only uses NN evaluation.

 Figure 16: Alpha GO vs Lee Sedol: Move 37 by AlphaGo in Game Two